A Perfect Day for Bananafish: Background on publication and style

-Before publication of the story, Salinger had reworked the details in a meeting with William Maxwell.
-Originally, the story consisted merely of Seymour's incident on the beach with Sybil Carpenter, and the consequent suicide.
-Maxwell argued that there was no clear explanation that justified Seymour killing himself.
-After the author's encounter with Maxwell, the portion of the story with Muriel speaking to her mother on the phone was incorporated.
-After the triumph of "A Perfect Day for Bananafish," Salinger allowed the New Yorker to have the first chance at printing all of his subsequent writing by signing a contract with the magazine.
+Before publication of the story, Salinger had reworked the details in a meeting with Maxwell.
+Originally, the story consisted merely of Seymour's incident on the beach with Sybil Carpenter and the subsequent suicide.
+Maxwell argued that there was no clear explanation for Seymour's killing himself.
+After meeting with Maxwell, Salinger incorporated the portion of the story with Muriel talking to her mother on the phone.
+After the triumph of "A Perfect Day for Bananafish", Salinger allowed the New Yorker to have the first chance at printing all his subsequent writing by signing a contract with the magazine.

 Despite some differing critical opinion, Salinger's Nine Stories, in which "A Perfect Day for Bananafish" appears, are not separate entities published together.
 Author Eberhard Alsen, in A Reader’s Guide to J.D Salinger, observes that the stories evolve chronologically.
 They change in a way that mirrors Salinger's personal life and his experiences with religion.
-Many scholars and critics have analyzed and reviewed the character of Seymour Glass in regards to his war time experiences and suicide.
-His daughter, Margaret Salinger, recalls her father's stories from World War II and makes a connection between Salinger and the character of Seymour in "A Perfect Day for Bananafish".
+Many scholars and critics have analyzed and reviewed the character of Seymour Glass in regard to his wartime experiences and suicide.
+Salinger's daughter, Margaret Salinger, recalls her father's stories from World War II and makes a connection between Salinger and Seymour.
 Author Ron Rosenbaum draws from Margaret Salinger's memories to elicit a connection between Salinger's progression from bleak to optimistic, and the spiritual writing style in Nine Stories.

 Salinger was also greatly influenced by Ernest Hemingway's writing style and narration method.
 Hemingway writes in such a way that the reader has to interpret and draw his or her own conclusions when characters are speaking.
 The vague description common to Hemingway's narrative dialogue appears in several of Salinger's stories and novels.

 Reception and criticism

-Though "Slight Rebellion off Madison" was published in the New Yorker and met with acclaim, Salinger continued to face rejection afterwards.
-The New Yorker consistently dismissed further stories submitted by Salinger.
-Unfazed, Salinger continued to submit work to the New Yorker because he believed that the editors of the magazine would publish more of his stories.
-After sending the initial draft entitled "The Bananafish" to the New Yorker, Harold Ober, agent of the author, received a letter from William Maxwell, a fiction editor at the magazine.
-The letter, from January 22, 1947, stated: "We like parts of The Bananafish by J.D.
+Though "Slight Rebellion off Madison" was published in the New Yorker and met with acclaim, Salinger continued to face rejection afterward.
+The New Yorker consistently dismissed further stories he submitted.
+Unfazed, Salinger continued to submit work to the New Yorker because he believed the magazine's editors would publish more of his stories.
+After sending the initial draft, "The Bananafish", to the New Yorker, Harold Ober, Salinger's agent, received a letter from William Maxwell, a fiction editor at the magazine.
+The letter, from January 22, 1947, stated: "We like parts of 'The Bananafish' by J.D.
 Salinger very much, but it seems to us to lack any discernible story or point.
 If Mr. Salinger is around town, perhaps he'd like to come in and talk to us about New Yorker stories."

-When "A Perfect Day for Bananafish" was first published, the initial reception and criticism of the short story was positive.
-Readers were accepting of the new tone being presented to literature through Salinger's short stories, and it was the release of "A Perfect Day for Bananafish" that popularized Salinger's name in the literary community.
+When "A Perfect Day for Bananafish" was first published, its initial reception was favorable.
+Readers accepted Salinger's novel tone, and "A Perfect Day for Bananafish" popularized Salinger in the literary community.